- Background

 Calculation of Scaling Function Initial Values

-The scaling function requires values at integer values of r within the waveletβs range of [0, N-1] with each end of the interval being zero (\(π(0) = 0, π(N-1) = 0\)) and all values outside of the interval also being zero.
-These initial values, \( L_0 \), are calculated by producing a system of linear equations which can be solved by a constrained matrix solver.
+The scaling function requires values at integer values of r within the waveletβs range of [0, N-1] with each end of the interval being zero (

 And yields the following system of equations for db4: